IS220VAICH1DAA - Analog Input Board

 Functional Description

 IS220VAICH1DAA is an Analog Input Board developed by GE.
-It is a part of Mark VI control system.
+It is a part of the Mark VI control system.
 The Analog Input Board (VAIC) manages analog signals within the system, offering versatile functionality for both input and output control.

 Input Processing